European Medicines Agency: 2019: Relocation

-Following the 2016 decision of the United Kingdom to leave the European Union ("Brexit"), the EMA chose to search for another base of operations.
-According to EU Law the European Commission had to decide on the fate of the EMA's location.
-The EU ministers met to vote on their preferred successor.
+As a result of the 2016 decision of the United Kingdom to leave the European Union ("Brexit"), the EMA had to find a new location within the EU for its headquarters.
+The decision was made by European Commission, as laid out in EU law.
+EU ministers met to vote on their preferred successor.
 The EU's Health Commissioner Vytenis Andriukaitis said that the preferred choice would be a location where an "easy set up and guarantee of smooth operations" would be available.
 All the remaining EU member states except for the Baltic States and Luxembourg submitted proposals to host the agency.

-It had also been speculated that the Strasbourg-based seat for the European Parliament could be moved to Brussels, in exchange for the city to host the EMA.
+It had also been speculated that the Strasbourg-based seat of the European Parliament could be moved to Brussels, if EMA headquarters were moved to Strasbourg in exchange.
 Others speculated on the merits of Amsterdam, well before the final decision was made.

-The decision on the relocation was made on 20 November 2017, during the EU General Affairs Council meeting, after three voting rounds and finally drawing of lots.
+The relocation decision was made on 20 November 2017, at a EU General Affairs Council meeting, after three voting rounds and finally drawing of lots.
 After the first round of voting, Milan (25 votes), Amsterdam (20 votes) and Copenhagen (20 votes) were the only contenders left.
 After the second voting round, two cities were left: Milan (twelve votes) and Amsterdam (nine votes).
 These two cities tied in the subsequent vote (thirteen votes each), after which a drawing of lots identified Amsterdam as the host city of EMA.

 EMA staff left its London premises in March 2019 to relocate to a temporary building in Amsterdam, and by January 2020 the relocation to the permanent building in Amsterdam's Zuidas district was finalised.
 The EMA sought, unsuccessfully, to argue that their lease on the London premises could be terminated on the legal ground of "frustration", because of the legal obligation of the EU to locate the agency within EU territory.
 The High Court ruled that the doctrine of frustration did not apply in the circumstances and the EMA was left in possession of a lease with much of its initial 25-year term still to run.